htmfilho/htmfilho.github.io/_posts/2012/2012-01-31-choosing-between-vaadin-and-jsf.md

 categories: browser java jsf open source software architecture user interface web
 ---

-With the recent release of <a href="http://blog.primefaces.org/?p=1588" target="_blank">Primefaces 3.0</a>, JSF finally reaches an unprecedent level of maturity and utility that puts it face to face with other popular Rich Internet Applications (RIA) options, such as Google Web Toolkit (GWT), ExtJS, Vaadin, Flex and others.
+With the recent release of [Primefaces 3.0](http://blog.primefaces.org/?p=1588), JSF finally reaches an unprecedent level of maturity and utility that puts it face to face with other popular Rich Internet Applications (RIA) options, such as Google Web Toolkit (GWT), ExtJS, Vaadin, Flex and others.
 This open source project also proved to be very active and in a constant growing path.

 I have been working with JSF + Primefaces since October 2010, when I started developing the project JUG Management, a web application conceived to manage user groups or communities focused on a certain domain of knowledge, whose members are constantly sharing information and attending social and educational events. <a href="http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html" target="_blank">JSF</a> is a standard Java framework for building user interfaces for web applications with well-established development patterns and built upon the experience of many preexisting Java Web development frameworks.
 It is component-based and server-side user interface rendering, sending to clients (web browsers) pre-processed web based content such as HTML, JavaScript and CSS.
 My experience on this technology is openly available on <a href="http://java.net/projects/cejug/sources/jug-management/show" target="_blank">java.net</a>.